dmorse/pscf/doc/user-man/compile-cmake.rst

-After installation, the bin/ subdirectory will contain the pscf executable and other executable files, the lib/ subdirectory will contain python modules and matlabe files and the share/ directory will contain several text files containing information about the program.
+After installation, the bin/ subdirectory will contain the pscf executable and other executable files, the lib/ subdirectory will contain python modules and matlab files and the share/ directory will contain several text files containing information about the program.

 We recommend that you choose one of the three following three possible